 It's nice to have little things like this to do while away.
 The list could go on with this one with tons of different things you could send!
 Coloring books, small travel games, embroidery thread to weave bracelets, playing cards, their favorite movie, a new book, etc.

 Keep in mind when sending a care package:

 - The mail may not always be as reliable as you'd hope.
 Don't mail anything irreplaceable or really expensive just in case it doesn't make it.
-We do not recommend sending mail to Haiti and Mexico as packages often don't arrive.
+We do not recommend sending mail to Mexico as packages often don't arrive.

 - Don't mail anything too big!
 Your volunteer has limited space in their luggage so if what you're sending should come home with them, don't make it too big!